Payment Schedule & Registration Information

 PANDEMIC POLICIES--subject to change as new information becomes available

 **Face masks will be required in class during times of enhanced physical distancing and for dancers who live with, or come into regular close contact with, someone who may be ill.
-Students who have traveled to a high-risk COVID-19 area must either quarantine for 2 weeks or wear a mask to class for 2 weeks after their return.
-When needed, virtual classes or class recordings will be provided as make ups for dancers who have to stay home due to illness or a risk of infection (see our absentee policy).
+Virtual classes or class recordings may be available as make ups for dancers who have to stay home due to illness or a risk of infection (see our absentee policy).
 Students who cannot wear masks for medical reasons must have completely filled out their medical forms, indicating the need for an accommodation.

-If enhanced physical/social distancing is required to hold classes, it is possible that the waiting room may be closed or there may be a limit to the number of people in the waiting room at 1-2 people at a time.
+If enhanced physical/social distancing is required to hold classes, it is possible that the waiting room may be closed or there may be a limit to the number of people in the waiting room.
 Please have dancers use the bathroom prior to arriving at the Studio.
 During times of social distancing, the bathroom will be disinfected regularly.
 This may limit the number of people who can use the bathroom, both during class and in-between classes due to cleaning time needed.

 If it is deemed necessary, staff members may take students' temperatures before they enter the studio.
 Anyone with a temperature over 100F will not be allowed to enter class.
 Students' temperatures will not be kept on file.